Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       This loading strategy was highly effective, users would only see a pixelated image for up to 2-3 seconds, and could interact with the spinner immediately.
 At no point does the spinner jump, freeze or otherwise change it's behaviour.

-      To make this even clearer, I added in a small loading bar along the top of the frame.
-The loading bar goes to 50% on the thumbnails, and the remainder when the full resolution is loaded.
+      A small loading bar was added along the top of the frame so that users are aware images are loading.

       #### For developers